 Onboarding provides companies an opportunity to align expectations for the relationship and ensure customers are fully aware of a solution’s capabilities.
 Beyond training or setting up accounts, the process also sets the tone for what the customer should expect when working with your company on a daily basis.

 It gives you the opportunity to understand and cater to the customer’s goals better.
-By properly onboarding a customer, you will experience a variety of benefits like reduced customer churn, decreased support inquiries and increased internal knowledge.
+By properly onboarding a customer, you will experience a variety of benefits like reduced customer churn, decreased support inquiries, and increased internal knowledge.

 The benefits of properly onboarding customers do not go unnoticed.
 In fact, some companies now offer to send an onboarding specialist to the customer’s location at a discounted rate.
 Through the specialist, customers can get one-on-one assistance to learn the product and set it up to be fully functional for the entire business.
-This is beneficial not only in building a relationship with the customer, but also in helping you ensure that timelines for getting the product up and running are met.
+This is beneficial not only in building a relationship with the customer but also in helping you ensure that timelines for getting the product up and running are met.

 Apart from the onboarding process, be sure to maintain consistent and kind conversations with the customer on an ongoing basis.
-Customers shouldn’t hear from you only when something bad has happened, and they shouldn’t feel hesitant to contact the support team in fear of a negative or stressful experience.
+Customers shouldn’t hear from you only when something bad has happened, and they shouldn’t feel hesitant to contact the support team for fear of a negative or stressful experience.

 Following a hands-on onboarding process, organizations should put additional time and resources into the customer’s post-sale experience.
 With proper attention, customers are less likely to leave, more interested in purchasing additional services and solutions, and more willing to provide positive reviews and ongoing feedback.